e-picas/drumgizmo-kits-generator/README.md

 python create_drumgizmo_kit.py -h
 ```

-The following "special" options are in use to manage process output and actions:
+The following "special" options can be used to manage process output and run:

 -  `-h` / `--help`: read the application documentation
 -  `-v` / `--verbose`: increase process verbosity with some debugging informations